Post updated December 2019.

 At this point you have high interest debt paid off and 6 months worth of expenses that are easily accessible.
 This is an amazing achievement and knowing you have funds to fall back on will give you peace of mind.
 Now, onto the fun part.
 Let’s really put your money to work!

-5. A 401k is a retirement account that may be offered by your employer, allowing you to contribute up to $19K per year as of 2019.
+5. A 401k is a retirement account that may be offered by your employer, allowing you to contribute up to $19K per year in 2019 and $19.5K in 2020.
 Not only are contributions to your 401k not taxed (except for Roth contributions, which you should consider making if you are young and your 401k plan allows it — more on that in the FAQ below), they also grow without being taxed.
 You will only pay taxes when you begin to withdraw from your 401k account in retirement (more on withdraw restrictions in the FAQ below).
 If your company will match a percent of your contributions, make sure you at least contribute the maximum percent your employer offers each paycheck.
 For example, if your employer matches up to 3%, contribute at least 3% of each paycheck to take full advantage of the match.
 This is free money!
 You will have multiple investment options in your 401k.
 Be sure to do your research on which fund you choose.
 This guide is a good place to start (refer to the FAQ below for additional resources).

 - An IRA is an Individual Retirement Account which, like a 401k, encourages you to save for retirement by allowing you to deduct your contributions on your taxes (except for Roth contributions or if you make over $137K as of 2019– more in the FAQ below) and also allows your contributions to grow tax-free.
 An IRA, unlike a 401k, is not something provided by your employer.
-Anyone can contribute up to $6K per year as of 2019 (if you have earned less than $6K in a year, you can only contribute up to the amount you have earned).
+Anyone can contribute up to $6K in 2019 and 2020 (if you have earned less than $6K in a year, you can only contribute up to the amount you have earned).
 I recommend opening an IRA account on Betterment.
 Depending on your estimated retirement age, Betterment will recommend an appropriate mix of stocks and bonds.
 If you are young, it will likely be 90% stocks and 10% bonds, and as you get older Betterment will automatically transition more of your portfolio to bonds to avoid risk.

 - At this point you have taken advantage of the two main retirement accounts in the United States, a 401k and an IRA, which allow your investments to grow tax free.
 Your remaining option is a regular taxable investment account.
 This account is different from a 401k and an IRA in two important ways.
 Your contributions will not be tax deductible and the dividends you receive from the stocks and bonds in this account will be taxed.
 The good news is there are no restrictions on when you can withdraw this money from your account.
 However, stocks you sell before a year after purchase are taxed at a higher rate than stocks held for longer than year.
 This is the government encouraging you to invest for the long term.
 How you invest your money in terms of what percent of your portfolio is made up of stocks versus bonds depends wholly on what you plan to do with the money.
 Betterment makes it very easy to choose a portfolio that is appropriate.
 For example, if you are saving for retirement, just like an IRA account, Betterment will recommend a portfolio that is mostly stocks and transitions to a higher percentage of bonds the closer you get to retirement.
 However, if you are saving up for a major purchase that you plan to make in a year, Betterment would recommend a portfolio made up mostly of bonds because they are less risky over the short term.
 If you would like to save for a big purchase as well as save more for retirement, simply make two separate taxable accounts.
 Whatever you do, I highly recommend using Betterment’s Smart Deposit feature that allows you to automatically transfer funds to Betterment when your checking account reaches above a certain amount.